Lanzhou-J/wedding-dress-app/README.md

 The target audience for the website are:

-1. Brides/couples that plan for the wedding
+1. Brides/couples planing for the wedding
-2. Wedding dress Designers
+2. Wedding dress designers
 3. Bridal shop owners
 4. Brides who want to resell their wedding dresses